uptane/uptane-standard/uptane-standard.md

 1. The latest copy of required Uptane metadata at the time of manufacture or install.
     * Partial verification ECUs MUST have the root and targets metadata from the director repository.
-    * Full verification ECUs MUST have a complete set of metadata from both repositories (root, targets, snapshot, and timestamp), as well as the repository map file.
+    * Full verification ECUs MUST have a complete set of metadata from both repositories (root, targets, snapshot, and timestamp), as well as the repository map file {{TAP-4}}.
 2. The public key(s) of the time server.
 3. An attestation of time downloaded from the time server.
 4. An **ECU key**.
 This is a private key, unique to the ECU, used to sign ECU version manifests and decrypt images.
 An ECU key MAY be either a symmetric key or an asymmetric key.
 If it is an asymmetric key, there MAY be separate keys for encryption and signing.
 For the purposes of this standard, the set of private keys that an ECU uses is referred to as the ECU key (singular), even if it is actually multiple keys used for different purposes.